|Senior Receives Most Outstanding Senior Award at NHD National Competition!

 Sr. Mary Catherine Blooming, SJHS faculty member, organized X-Press It!
 Camp for SJHS students (grades 9-12) in August.
 The cost is $6 a day or $25 for the entire week.
 Lunch is provided.
 Contact Sr. Mary Catherine to register: firstname.lastname@example.org or 724-224-5552.
 The schedule is as follows:

 Mock Trial – Monday Aug 1 10am – 2pm

 Speech – Tuesday Aug 2 10am – 2pm (optional: bring a favorite performance piece)

 Photography – Wednesday Aug 3 10am – 2pm (optional: bring a camera / smart phone)

 Film Making – Thursday Aug 4 10am – 3pm (optional: bring a camera / smart phone)

 InDesign/Photoshop – Friday Aug 5 10am – 2pm

 Summer Camp for Elementary School Students at SJHS!

 We are happy to announce our first ever summer camps in 2016!
-The following camps will take place in June and July.
+The following camps will take place in July.
 See our camp brochure!

 Girls’ Basketball July 12 – 14 Tues – Thurs 9:30 – 11:30am; grades 2 – 5